Layers of filo pastry soaked in egg mixture then baked to golden perfection make this simple egg pie.

 - Preheat oven to 375 degrees Fahrenheit.

 - On a working surface, fold each filo pastry sheet like a paper fan.
 Place upright in the pan, starting at the rim.
 Repeat with the remaining sheets, layering them around in a circle.
-Work quickly as the sheets are very thin and will dry out fast.
-You can cover them with a barely damp paper towel if necessary.
-Remember not to apply too much moisture or they'll stick together and you won't be able to separate them.

 - Pour the egg mixture over the prepared filo pastry.
 It doesn't have to be perfect.
-Bake for 20-30 minutes or until top is golden brown.
+Poke with the tip of a knife to create small pockets for the egg mixture to distribute.
+Sprinkle with sesame seeds if you wish.

 Notes